FreeCAD/FreeCAD-documentation/wiki/Draft_Pattern.md

 See also: [Preferences Editor](Preferences_Editor.md) and [Draft Preferences](Draft_Preferences.md).

--   To specify a directory with addition SVG patterns: **Edit → Preferences... → Draft → Visual settings → Alternate SVG patterns location**.
-Select a file in the directory and then remove the filename in the preferences input box, leaving only the path.
-After changing this preference you must restart FreeCAD.
--   The **Edit → Preferences... → Draft → Visual settings → SVG pattern resolution** preference is not used.
+-   To change the **Pattern Size** used for new objects: **Edit → Preferences... → Draft → Visual → SVG pattern size**.
--   To change the **Pattern Size** used for new objects: **Edit → Preferences... → Draft → Visual settings → SVG pattern default size**.
+-   To specify a directory with addition SVG patterns: **Edit → Preferences... → Draft → Visual → Additional SVG pattern location**.